-A stack of fluffy Homemade Banana Waffles served with your favorite toppings is the best way to start any morning.
-This easy waffle recipe makes waffles that have a crispy outside and a soft tender inside with the perfect banana bread flavor.
+A stack of fluffy Banana Waffles served with your favorite toppings is the best way to start any morning.
+These easy homemade waffles have a crispy outside and a soft tender inside with the perfect banana bread flavor.

 It is a delicious and easy breakfast that everyone in your family will love.

 I adore making recipes with bananas.
 There is always at least one bunch on our counter waiting for snack time.
 I’m just over here waiting for everyone to forget about the yellow fruit, so I can bake more banana treats.

 We usually make these Banana Pancakes for breakfast, but this week I decided to change it up and make a batch of homemade banana waffles for breakfast.
 A few tweaks to these Apple Waffles, and we had a new breakfast favorite.